jacob-abe/jacob-abe/README.md

 ## Cyclist, Developer, and Entrepreneur

-- 🔭 Co-Founder of @nambadoctor, @revenostore and more
+- 🔭 Co-Founder of @nambadoctor, @revenostore
 - 🌱 Currently working on a Mongo<->.Net<->Grpc<->Kotlin Tech stack
 - 👯 I’m looking to collaborate with other devs for my personal projects
 - 🥅 2021 Goals: Contribute more to Open Source projects